The Institute for Advanced Study requires proof of COVID-19 vaccination for on-campus access

 The required proof will show that individuals have completed an U.S. Food and Drug Administration (FDA) or World Health Organization (WHO) approved vaccination, including those authorized for emergency use, in order for on-campus access.

-Individuals are eligible to request an accommodation based on a medical exemption or profession of sincerely-held religious belief.
+Individuals are eligible to request an accommodation based on a medical exemption or profession of sincerely-held religious beliefs.
 Information on the Accommodation Policy for On-Campus Access and related forms can be found here.

 Trustees, adult visitors, collaborators, conference attendees, and on-campus seminar attendees will need to provide proof of having completed a COVID-19 vaccination in order to enter the IAS campus.
 Individuals who do not provide proof can inquire as to hybrid/virtual participation in future activities.
 For information on how to provide proof, please contact the individual you are visiting on campus or the event organizer.